Axel Heiberg Island

 Axel Heiberg Island (ᐅᒥᖕᒪᑦ ᓄᓈᑦ, Umingmat Nunaat) is an uninhabited island in the Qikiqtaaluk Region, Nunavut, Canada.
 Located in the Arctic Ocean, it is the 32nd largest island in the world and Canada's seventh largest island.
 According to Statistics Canada, it has an area of 43178 km2.
 It is named after Axel Heiberg.

 One of the larger members of the Arctic Archipelago, it is also a member of the Sverdrup Islands and Queen Elizabeth Islands.
 It is known for its unusual fossil forests, which date from the Eocene period.
-Owing to the lack of mineralization in many of the forest specimens, the traditional characterization of "fossilisation" fails for these forests and "mummification" may be a clearer description.
+Owing to the lack of mineralization in many of the forest specimens, the traditional characterization of "fossilisation" fails for these forests and "mummification" may be a more precise description.
 The fossil records provide strong evidence that the Axel Heiberg forest was a high-latitude wetland forest.
+A holotype of the ammonite Otoceras gracile was found in the Griesbachian (Early Triassic) deposits of this island.

 History

 Axel Heiberg Island has been inhabited in the past by the Inuit, but was uninhabited by the time it was named by Otto Sverdrup, who explored it in 1900–01.
 He named it after Axel Heiberg, financial director of the Norwegian Ringnes brewery which sponsored the expedition.
 Other explorers visited the island during the early 20th century, during which time it was claimed by Norway until 1930.
 It is now part of Nunavut Territory, Canada.
-It wasn't until the late 1940s that the island was aerially photographed by the United States Army Air Forces' Operation Polaris.
-In 1955 two geologists of the Geological Survey of Canada, N.J.
-McMillan and Souther traversed the interior as part of Operation Franklin.
-McMillan's observations of Bunde Glacier, in northwest Axel Heiberg Island, are the earliest glaciological observations on the ground to have found their way into a scientific publication.
+It was not until the late 1940s that the island was aerially photographed by the United States Army Air Forces' Operation Polaris.
+In 1955, two geologists of the Geological Survey of Canada, N.J.
+McMillan and Souther, traversed the interior as part of Operation Franklin.
+McMillan's observations of Bunde Glacier in northwest Axel Heiberg Island are the earliest glaciological observations on the ground to have found their way into a scientific publication.

 In 1959, scientists from McGill University explored Expedition Fiord (previously Sør Fjord or South Fiord) in central Axel Heiberg Island.
 This resulted in the establishment of the McGill Arctic Research Station (79°26′N 90°46′W), constructed 8 km inland from Expedition Fjord in 1960.
-It consists of a small research hut, a cookhouse and 2 temporary structures that can comfortably accommodate 8–12 persons.
-The station was initially heavily utilized during the early 1960s, during which a population of 20 was present.
-The McGill Arctic Research Station is active from March to August with research currently focused on polar geomorphology, geology, glaciology, permafrost, climate change, and polar microbiology.
+It comprises a small research hut, a cookhouse, and two temporary structures comfortably accommodating 8–12 persons.
+The station was initially heavily utilized during the early 1960s, with a population of 20.
+The McGill Arctic Research Station is active from March to August, and research is currently focused on polar geomorphology, geology, glaciology, permafrost, climate change, and polar microbiology.
 Over the last 10–15 years, it has served as a significant Mars analogue for astrobiology investigations studying life and habitability of polar cryoenvironments and field-testing planetary exploration instrumentation platforms.

-In the summer of 1972, a British Army Mountaineering Association expedition resulted in the naming of Scaife Glacier, following the accidental death of Sergeant Kenneth Scaife.
+In the summer of 1972, a British Army Mountaineering Association expedition resulted in the naming of Scaife Glacier following the accidental death of Sergeant Kenneth Scaife.